 7. Drain the potatoes.
 Return them to the pan and place over a low heat.
 Mash the potatoes, then chop in the butter and mash that in till you have a smooth, creamy mash.
 Take off the heat and set aside.

 8. Taste the mutton sauce and add more salt or pepper if you think it needs it.
 Lift out the thyme and bay.
 Spoon the mutton sauce into an 2ltr ovenproof dish.
 Spoon the mash over the top.
 Place the dish on a baking tray (to catch any drips) and bake for 30-40 mins till golden and bubbling.
-Let it cool for around 10 mins before serving with buttered green veg or (my favourite) baked beans.
+Let it cool for a few mins before serving with buttered green veg.